gueff/blogimus/_INSTALL/data/page/Blogimus Documentation.md

 ## <a name="Creating-Content"></a> Creating Content
 The easiest Way is to use the **Backend**.
 Therefore you need to set up a user and password once:

-After you [installed Blogixx](#Installation) successfully, open `/trunk/config/Blogixx.php` and create an account for login.
+After you [installed blogimus](#Installation) successfully, open `/trunk/config/blogimus.php` and create an account for login.

 **Example**